 A Good Beat

 One of the most overlooked things when choosing your first dance song is making sure it has a good beat that is easy to dance to.
-Too often a couple will choose their song based purely on the sound or the lyrical content and completely forget that they will also need to dance to this song in front of all of their friends, family, and wedding guests.
-One of the best things you can do when choosing the song is to put it on your stereo and dance to it in your bedroom or living room to make sure it will work out.
+Too often a couple will choose their song based purely on the sound or the lyrical content.
+They completely forget that they will also need to dance to this song in front of their friends, family, and wedding guests.
+One of the best things you can do when choosing is to put it on your stereo at home.
+You can dance to it in your bedroom or living room to make sure it will work out.
 This is also a great way to practice your dancing skill so you’re not just “winging it” on your big day.

-Some of the coolest first dance experiences I’ve witnessed were totally unconventional and unexpected, and they really made for great memories and a fun time for everyone.
-I’ve seen things ranging from couples taking swing dance classes in secret to astound everyone with their new skills to hiring gymnasts to do cartwheels and summersaults into the reception hall as the newlywed couple heads for the dance floor.
-Though you may not be quite as adventurous as the couples I mentioned, doing something out of the ordinary that spices up the event can really be a fun way to make the day special.
+Some of the coolest first dance experiences I’ve witnessed were totally unconventional and unexpected!
+They really made for great memories and a fun time for everyone.
+I’ve seen things ranging from couples taking swing dance classes in secret to astound everyone with their new skills to hiring gymnasts to do cartwheels and somersaults into the reception hall as the newlywed couple heads for the dance floor.
+Even something as simple as using wedding sparklers during the first dance can have an impact.
+Perhaps you may not be quite as adventurous as the couples I mentioned.
+However, doing something out of the ordinary that spices up the event can really be a fun way to make the day special.